s-ball/qtimgren/README.md

 ## Disclaimer: pre-alpha quality

-As already said, this is currently just a work in progess.
+As already said, this is currently just a work in progress.
 ## License

 This work is licenced under a MIT Licence.
 See [LICENSE.txt](https://raw.githubusercontent.com/s-ball/MockSelector/master/LICENCE.txt)